-Assistive Services are limited to the participant's assessed level of service need, as specified in the participant's Person- Centered Service Plan.
+Assistive Services are limited to the participant's assessed level of service need, as specified in the participant's Person-Centered Service Plan.
 There is a \$10,000 maximum lifetime expenditure, across waivers with the exception of the I/DD Waiver.
 This limit was set based on the available waiver funds appropriated by the Kansas Legislature.
-The MCOs are required to authorize services to meet participants needs and they have the option to authorize any services necessary for health and safety.
+The MCOs are required to provide services to meet participants health and safety needs.
+They have the option to authorize any services necessary for health and safety.

 To avoid overlap of services, Assistive Service is limited to those services not covered through the Medicaid State Plan or other HCBS services and which cannot be procured from other formal or informal resources.
+Waiver funding shall be the funding source of last resort via the participant's Person-Centered Service Plan.

-•Purchase or rent of new or used assistive technology is limited to those items not covered under the State Plan.
+- Purchase or rent of new or used assistive technology is limited to those items not covered under the State Plan. - DME can only be accessed after a participant is no longer eligible for EPSDT services through the State Plan.